mattwalmsley/financial-modelling/quantitative/documentation/finance/6_arbitrage.md

     - In other words, at a time $T$, there is **no** chance of losing money and there is a positive chance of losing money - the opportunity to make a riskless profit.
 - A portfolio will be presented that can be entered without cost ($V(0) = 0$) and will yield a certain and positive profit at some time $t > 0$.

+> An **arbitrage opportunity** is a trading strategy which requires zero initial investment, never incurs any loss, and may make a profit (with non-zero probability).

+- When we say "zero initial investment", this does allow an investor to borrow money from a bank in order to fund purchases of other assets, as long as the repayment of the loan, plus interest, is included when calculating the final profit or loss.

+### Portfolios and Trading Strategies

+> A **portfolio** is simply a collection of one or more investments (assets).

+- Assets can include shares, derivatives, and cash (stored in the bank).
+- Your **position** in each asset is simply how many units of that asset you hold.
+- In principle, your position in a particular asset can be both positive (**long**) and negative (**short**), although short-selling of shares is not always legally permitted.
+- The contents of a portfolio can be adjusted over time, by buying or selling assets.

+> A **trading strategy** is a set of rules which determine how you will adjust the contents of your portfolio at various times in the future.

+- The rules tell you what to do under every possible circumstance that might occur, and so can be specified in advance.

 ## Applying the Concept of Arbitrage

 - The **basic principle** is that arbitrage cannot exist - economic equilibrium will always be found.
 - If assumptions are made which imply that a portfolio with arbitrage exists, these assumptions are invalid.
 - Following this idea, assume 2 assets do not have the same price.
 Then show that this assumption allows the construction of a portfolio with arbitrage.
 Finally, conclude that the assets must have the same price as the assumption that the prices of the two assets were different was wrong.
+- Generally speaking, arbitrage opportunities exist in the market only for very short periods of time because traders would immediately exploit such an opportunity, causing the market prices to adjust.
+  - Many traders buying an underpriced asset would drive the price up (demand exceeds supply).
+  - Many traders selling an overpriced asset would drive the price down (supply exceeds demand).
+  - The prices would therefore converge very quickly and the arbitrage opportunity would no longer exist.

+### Assumptions

+- In order to construct portfolios that replicate particular derivatives, the following assumptions are typically made:
+  - The underlying asset must be tradable (e.g. a share).
+  - Short-selling of shares is legally allowed.
+  - Access to a bank account where unlimited quantities of money (cash) can be invested and borrowed at the same interest rate $r$.
+  - Trading in "fractional amounts" of shares and derivatives is possible.
+  - The market is liquid (unlimited quantities of shares can be traded without affecting the market price).
+  - There are no transaction costs (bid-offer spreads or taxes).
+- In practice, none of these is precisely true, so much of the theory is an idealisation (and so an approximation) of the true situation.
+- It is also commonly assumed that, during the lifetime of any derivative, the underlying share does not pay any dividends.

 ## Arbitrage Examples